olivierlsc/angular-page-visibility/README.md

 ## Angular support

-Supports Angular from 6 to 9.
+Supports Angular 11 and old versions.

 ## Features and API